9 Self-Care Activities to Help with Depression

 Perhaps the most common question I hear from my clients struggling with depression is, “Where do I even start?
 How can I get better without risking being more hurt than I already am?”
-I really empathize with feeling trapped, wounded, and alone in the world.
-My early twenties was the most difficult time in my life because I felt lost and abandoned by people that I thought would have always been there for me.
-Below are several self-care activities that I believe may help uplift you during this very challenging and difficult time in your life.
+I empathize with feeling trapped, wounded, and alone in the world.
+My early twenties were the most difficult time in my life because I felt lost and abandoned by people who I thought would have always been there for me.
+Below are several activities to help with depression that I believe may uplift you during this challenging time in your life.

 #1: Sleep, Hygiene, and Exercise

-Let’s get the obvious one out of the way; Maintaining a consistent sleep schedule, practicing daily hygiene, and exercises on a regular basis is likely to improve your overall mental state.
-Activities such as jogging and Pilates will release feel-good endorphins to your brain, thus heightening your sense of well-being.
+Let’s get the obvious one out of the way; Maintaining a consistent sleep schedule, practicing daily hygiene, and exercising regularly are likely to improve your overall mental state.
+Activities such as jogging and Pilates will release feel-good endorphins into your brain, thus heightening your sense of well-being.
 If intense exercising feels like it’s too much right now, consider more spiritual activities such as meditation or a walk in the park.

 #2: Read a New Book